apify/apify-docs/sources/academy/webscraping/api_scraping/graphql_scraping/introspection.md

 Oh, okay.
 That didn't work.
 But **why**?

 Rest assured, nothing is wrong with our query.
-We are most likely just missing an authorization token/parameter.
+We are most likely missing an authorization token/parameter.
 Let's check back on the Cheddar website within our browser to see what types of headers are being sent with the requests there:

 ![Request headers back on the Cheddar website](./images/cheddar-headers.jpg)